 - The yogurt in this recipe has two purposes – it helps in tenderizing the chicken, making it soft and succulent.
 It also helps in creating a creamy chicken gravy base (also known as a salan).

 Not many ingredients are required to make dahi chicken (chicken curry with yogurt).
-The recipe card below has the quantity of all the ingredients.

 Whole spices: The whole spices (also known as sabit garam masala) used in this recipe are black peppercorns, cumin seeds, cloves, black cardamom, and cinnamon.
 They are added for flavor and aroma and are not meant to be eaten.
 Remove before serving or remove the spices and keep them on the side of the plate while you are eating.
 If you don’t have all of the spices, just add the ones that you do have.

 Chicken: The type of chicken cut used in Pakistani and Indian curries is known as chicken curry pieces or bone-in skinless chicken pieces.
 This meat cut is easily available at South Asian or Desi butcher shops.
 Otherwise you can buy a full chicken, skin it, and then cut it into pieces yourself.
 It is possible to use boneless chicken pieces, just reduce the cooking time.